mehermvr/rko_lio/python/README.md

   - Filename: must be a timestamp (ns) corresponding to the end of recording for that scan, i.e., close to time of last recorded point.
 This timestamp is used along with the IMU timestamp to sort both sensor data into a common index, which is then processed sequentially by the odometry system.
   - Each `.ply` must include a time field for points.
 Accepted field names are: `time`, `timestamp`, `timestamps`, or `t`.
 This time must be in seconds, representing the absolute time of point collection.

-PRs welcome to improve this dataloader.
+PRs are welcome to improve this dataloader.

 </details>

 ---